jakobjassmann/ecodes-dk-lidar/documentation/descriptors.md

 **Description:**

 Each descriptor folder/archive contains a *.vrt file, where * is the descriptor name (same as the descriptor folder/archive).
+The only exceptions are the mulitlayer descriptors (point_source_counts, point_source_ids and point_source_proportion), as the creation of VRT files for these rasters with variable amounts of layers was not possible.

-These [VRT files](https://gdal.org/drivers/raster/vrt.html) allows the user to access all tiles for any one descriptor in a single virtual mosaic without the need of carrying out actual mosaicing of the rasters.
+The [VRT files](https://gdal.org/drivers/raster/vrt.html) allow the user to access all tiles for any one descriptor in a single virtual mosaic without the need of carrying out actual mosaicing of the rasters.

 The files were generated using the `make_vrt_subfolders.bat` script.